PierfrancescoAmendola/PierfrancescoAmendola/README.md

 ## 🌍 Languages

+I am deeply motivated to learn and speak multiple languages because I see languages as powerful tools for connection, cultural understanding, and personal growth.
+Each new language allows me to engage with different perspectives, traditions, and ways of thinking, fostering openness and adaptability.
+I enjoy the intellectual challenge of language learning and appreciate the ability to communicate across cultural boundaries.
+This passion drives me to continually improve my existing language skills and actively pursue learning new languages.
+Over the years, I have had the opportunity to speak with native speakers and improve my knowledge of English and Spanish.
+I learned pronunciation and, in addition to the right way to pronounce and write it, I learned common language, the true life words of those languages.
+I improved and consolidated my English studies in London for a couple of months.
+Instead, as far as Spanish is concerned, I had the opportunity to communicate for most of my childhood and adolescence with a Venezuelan family, very close to my family, and in doing so I took on Latin pronunciation and learned everything there was to know about Venezuela and its traditions.
+Even thought I was born, here in Italy, and I grew up here, I feel that my soul is a little Latin too

 * **Italian:** Native
 * **English:** Native-level (UK certification), B2 in Italy
 * **Spanish:** Fluent
 * **French:** studied at middle school, I understand it but a little difficult to speak it
 * **German:** I can speak basic German
+* **Portoguese:** I'm learning

 ---